-The Maxwell Institute Press publishes a variety of scholarly journals and a number of books each year that deal with subjects directly related to our work—titles on the Book of Mormon (including the biannual Journal of Book of Mormon Studies), the Bible and the ancient world (including the annual Studies in the Bible and Antiquity), and on important medieval Middle Eastern texts.
+The Maxwell Institute publishes three scholarly journals and a number of books each year that deal with subjects directly related to our work—titles on the Book of Mormon (including the Journal of Book of Mormon Studies), on the Bible and the ancient world (including Studies in the Bible and Antiquity), and on important medieval Middle Eastern texts.
 Our contributions to Mormon studies are principally contained in the pages of the Mormon Studies Review.

-The Neal A. Maxwell Institute endeavors to further the goals and objectives of BYU.
-We bear the name of a man deeply respected among Latter-day Saints and others, not only for his poignant and learned writings and sermons, but more importantly, for his example as a disciple-scholar, something all of us seek to emulate.
+All of the work of the Maxwell Institute is influenced by the man whose name we bear, a man deeply respected among Latter-day Saints and others not only for his poignant and learned writings and sermons but more importantly for his example as a disciple-scholar, something all of us seek to emulate.

 Our work is made possible by generous support from BYU, major donors, and subscribers.
 In addition, scholars and colleagues around the world (both LDS and those of other faiths) donate their time and effort in helping us to “seek out of the best books words of wisdom, even by study and also by faith” (Doctrine and Covenants 88:118).